 It all began when military regimes and campaigns were being conducted by the Hindus to defend our country from Mughal invasion.
 These men had to go to far off places for war, leaving their wives and children behind.
 The women would often pray for their safe return and would fast to keep their husbands safe from the wrath of the enemy.

 Most of us may not know this but the festival also coincides with the wheat sowing time.
 And hence the big earthen pots in which wheat is stored are also sometimes called Karvas.
-So the fast may have begun as a way for women to pray for a good harvest since the north is predominantly a wheat-eating region.
+So the fasting may have begun as a way for women to pray for a good harvest since the north is predominantly a wheat-eating region.

 Another Legend Behind The Festival

 That’s not all, there is also another story behind the origin of the festival of Karva Chauth.
-With the custom of arranged marriage being prevalent in India, the newlywed bride was supposed to reside with her husband and in-laws at a place that may be far away from their own parents’ house.
+With the prevalence of the custom of arranged marriage in India, the newlywed bride was supposed to reside with her husband and in-laws at a place that may be far away from their own parents’ house.
 So, being new to the family and having no one to talk to, the custom arose of befriending another woman as her kangan-saheli (friend) or dharm-behen (sister) for life.
 This emotional and psychological bond would be considered similar to a blood relationship and it is said that Karva Chauth is observed to celebrate this special bond of friendship!

 Featured Image Source: Hindirush.com